fusion94/paper_trail_manager/README.md

 * Clone the repository
 * Go into the directory
-* Run `bundle` to install the development dependencies
+* Run `bundle && npm install` to install the development dependencies

 Running tests: